 3.5.
-Question: Is it possible to reverse the decommissioned status of a medicinal product whichtat has been physically exported to third countries, when such product is brought back into the EU?
+Question: Is it possible to reverse the decommissioned status of a medicinal product that has been physically exported to third countries, when such product is brought back into the EU?

-Answer: No. AWhen a medicinal product which has been physically exported outside of the EU-and is then reintroduced on, its unique identifier must be decommissioned in accordance with Article 22(a) of Commission Delegated Regulation (EU) 2016/161.
-If the exported product is subsequently reimported onto the EU territory should be (e.g. because it is returned), it is considered an "import".
-Such product therefore needs to and must be imported by a manufacturing import authorisation (MIA) holder (not a wholesaler) and is subject to the import requirements laid down in Article 51 of DIR Directive 2001/83/EC (batch testing, batch release, etc).
-The imported medicinal product needs to should also be given a new unique identifier containing a new batch number and expiry date, if applicable, before it is released for sale and distribution in the EU.
+Answer: No. When a medicinal product is physically exported outside of the EU, its unique identifier must be decommissioned in accordance with Article 22(a) of Commission Delegated Regulation (EU) 2016/161.
+If the exported product is subsequently reimported onto the EU territory (e.g. because it is returned), it is considered an "import" and must be imported by a manufacturing import authorisation (MIA) holder (not a wholesaler) and is subject to the import requirements laid down in Article 51 of Directive 2001/83/EC (batch testing, batch release, etc.).
+The imported medicinal product should also be given a new unique identifier containing a new batch number and expiry date, if applicable, before it is released for sale and distribution in the EU.